-Although crack arrest does not appear to play an important role in the evaluation of vessel integrity during postulated PTS transients, there is still considerable uncertainty regarding flaw behavior, particularly crack arrest, at temperatures close to and corresponding to the upper shelf.
-The HSST program is continuing to investigate flaw behavior in this temperature regime.
+Although crack arrest does not appear to play an important role in the evaluation of vessel integrity during postulated PTS transients, there is still considerable uncertainty regarding the behavior of flaws at temperatures close to and corresponding to the upper shelf.
+Thus, the HSST program will continue to investigate flaw behavior in this temperature regime.